 Kidney transplant surgery takes about three to six hours.
-The patient’s own kidneys are usually left in place and the new kidney is placed in the front of the body (in the lower portion of the abdomen, either on the right or left, near the hip bone).
+The surgeon usually leaves your own kidneys in place, then places the new kidney in the front of your body (in the lower portion of your abdomen, either on the right or left, near the hip bone).

-After surgery, patients are in the recovery room for several hours and then move directly back to the hospital’s transplant unit.
+After surgery, you’ll be in the recovery room for several hours and then move directly back to the hospital’s transplant unit.

 A new life with a transplanted kidney begins in the hospital, right after the transplant operation.

-During the hospital stay, transplant recipients are carefully monitored and tested.
-Patients also receive extensive training on self-care at home and the drugs needed to protect the transplanted organ from rejection (called immunosuppressants).
+During the hospital stay, you’ll be carefully monitored and tested.
+You’ll also receive extensive training on self-care at home and the drugs needed to protect the transplanted organ from rejection (called immunosuppressants).

 Learn about what to expect after a kidney transplant.